pietervdvn/Lang/Parser/Readme.md

 Builtin Types
 -------------

-There are some builtin types that should not be overwritten
+There are some builtin types that should not be overwritten, as they have syntactic sugar.

 - Void
 - Nat